mathtexts/RussianDependencyParser/README.md

 Compulsory citation:
 Alexey Gorelov and Mstislav Maslennikov, 2014.
 "Syntactic analysis of texts".
 In "Mathematical methods for text analysis" speckours, vk.com/mathtexts.

 Installation
 ============

-(1) Install TurboParser from the page http://www.ark.cs.cmu.edu/TurboParser/ into some directory, for example ~/install/TurboParser
+(1) Install TurboParser from the page http://www.ark.cs.cmu.edu/TurboParser/ into some directory, for example ~/install/TurboParser;

+(2) Download the plain text dictionary from opencorpora.org/dict.php, eg into the file ../openCorpora/dict.opcorpora.txt;

-(2) Update the file launch.sh with ~/install/TurboParser
+(2) Update the file launch.sh with ~/install/TurboParser and ../openCorpora/ folder locations;

 (3) Check some libraries, that are necessary to run TurboParser.
 You can copy them as follows:
 $ sudo cp ~/install/TurboParser/deps/local/lib/libgflags.so.2 /usr/lib/libgflags.so.2
 $ sudo cp ~/install/TurboParser/deps/local/lib/libglog.so.0 /usr/lib/libglog.so.0

 (4) Setup your own configuration of launch.sh and run it.
-In the first time, you would need to train the syntactic parser.
-In the following runs, you will only need to apply it.
+In the first run, you will need to train the morphological model and syntactic parser.
+In the following runs, you will only need to apply them.

 License
 =======

    (C) Copyright 2014 Moscow State University.

    All rights reserved.
 This program and the accompanying materials